spiffe/spire-controller-manager/migration/README.md

 ### Why can't Kubernetes Workload Registrar entries be reused with SPIRE Controller Manager?

 SPIRE Controller Manager uses a different scheme for parenting SPIFFE IDs.
-Though it is technically possible to modify all the entries, its a lot easier to just allow SPIRE Controller Manager to automatically replace the entries.
+Though it is technically possible to modify all the entries, it's a lot easier to just allow SPIRE Controller Manager to automatically replace the entries.

-### What happens if a Pod is deployed while I'm in the middle of this cutover?
+### What happens if a Pod is deployed while I'm in the middle of this cut-over?

 SPIRE Controller Manager will reconcile the state of the system when it starts up.
 Any new Pods deployed after Kubernetes Workload Registrar is deleted and before SPIRE Controller Manager is up will have entries created when SPIRE Controller Manager is up.

 [1]: docs/clusterspiffeid-crd.md
+[2]: docs/clusterstaticentry-crd.md